Ransomware and other forms of digital extortion continue their unprecedented march, attacking...

 Although AI is evolving as a powerful cybersecurity tool that provides financial organizations with a positive ROI, there are risks.

 For example, significant numbers of third-party technology developers and service providers are looking to get in on what they perceive to be a huge cash cow.
-The World Economic Forum recent stated that global investment in AI startups rose from $282 million in 2011 to a staggering $2.4 billion just four years later in 2015.
+The World Economic Forum recently stated that global investment in AI startups rose from $282 million in 2011 to a staggering $2.4 billion just four years later in 2015.

 If the vendor that a major bank or brokerage firm relied on for its AI and machine-learning tools suddenly became insolvent or suffered an operational disruption, that could potentially lead to significant financial losses and operational disruptions across a large number of organizations simultaneously, in a cascade effect.